These are the best places to travel this summer

 The compact city is easy to get around on two wheels, and a bike ride makes for a lovely day out.
 One particularly popular route takes cyclists on a leisurely route along the banks of the river Salzach all the way to Schloss Hellbrunn, one of the city’s most popular sights.
 The river routes themselves make for a relatively easy going; those looking for something more adventurous can head to trails in the mountainous areas outside of the city, such as those at Gaisberg.

-Taxis are reasonable and reliable (but you won’t really need them)
+Taxis are reasonably priced and reliable (but you won’t really need them)

-If you travel with lots of heavy luggage, taxis, which can be found around all tourist hotspots and shopping areas, might appeal.
+If you travel with lots of heavy luggage, you might want to use a taxi, which can be found around all tourist hot spots and shopping areas.
 Hailing a ride in the city is not easy, as they are not permitted to stop in certain areas (such as in front of shops or bus stops); it’s easier to call the popular 8111 or use the Taxi 8111 - Salzburg Taxi app.

 No reservations are required.
-The guides are experienced and knowledgeable, giving you your money’s worth in information while on the ride.
+The guides are experienced and knowledgeable, providing your money’s worth in information while on the ride.
 Fiakers are available year-round, although we can’t really recommend taking an open-top carriage ride in the rain.

-Public transport is also included in the price of the ticket, too – including bus, rail and bus taxi, on multiple lines throughout the city.
-All in all, if you plan on visiting a few museums, catching the bus home from a night out and visiting somewhere like Mozart’s birthplace, the Salzburg Card could save you a great deal in just a couple of days.
+Public transport is included in the price of the ticket – including bus, rail and bus taxi, on multiple lines throughout the city.
+If you plan on visiting a few museums, catching the bus home from a night out and visiting somewhere like Mozart’s birthplace, the Salzburg Card could save you a great deal in just a couple of days.

 Why walking is my favorite way to get around Salzburg